arkadiuszsas/NORCards/README.md

 ## Application

-* Read words function.
-It is possible to chose a category or get a random word. <br><br>
+* Function of the application that reads words.
+It is possible to choose a category or get a random word. <br><br>
 ![read-word](https://i.imgur.com/SanubOH.gif) <br>

 * You can read all words from the database or add your own words.